How Simulation Helps Autonomous Driving:A Survey of Sim2real, Digital Twins, and Parallel Intelligence: Introduction

-In order to bridge the gap between the simulation and reality, many different methods have been proposed \cite{kang2019generalization}.
-At a high level, these methods are mainly divided into two categories: i) transferring knowledge from simulation to reality and ii) learning in digital twins, which are shown in Fig. \ref{fig_1}.
 Sim2real refers to the process of transferring the strategies and knowledge learned from the simulated world to the real word to bridge the RG.
 In the field of autonomous driving, the core idea of sim2real is to train autonomous driving systems in simulation environment and then to apply them in real-world vehicles.
 In order to address the RG caused by the factors such as uneven sampling in the real world, too many physical parameters, insufficient expert experience, and imperfect dynamics models, etc., sim2real has gradually been developed using six kinds of methods, including curriculum learning, meta-learning, knowledge distillation, robust reinforcement learning, domain randomization, and transfer learning.
 The top part of Fig. \ref{fig_1} shows these methods and their relationships.
 Each method has its unique way to deal with the RG problem.
 For example, randomization of environmental parameters is proposed in domain randomization so that the parameters in the simulated world can cover those in the real world, making the strategies and knowledge learning from the simulated world applicable in the real world.
 However, the computational cost of sim2real is still a challenge, especially when dealing with complex and dynamic environment.
 The computational requirements for simulated complex environments are difficult to meet, which limits the scalability of sim2real methods.